Slovak prime minister still in serious condition as suspect appears in court

 PEZINOK, Slovakia (AP) — Slovak Prime Minister Robert Fico 's condition was stable but serious Saturday as the man accused of trying to assassinate him faced his first court appearance.

-Health Minister Zuzana Dolinkova said two-hour surgery Friday to remove dead tissue from multiple gunshot wounds “contributed to a positive prognosis” for Fico.
+Two hours of surgery Friday to remove dead tissue from Fico's multiple gunshot wounds “contributed to a positive prognosis,” Health Minister Zuzana Dolinkova said outside University F. D. Roosevelt hospital in Banska Bystrica, where Fico was taken by helicopter after the shooting.

-Defense Minister Robert Kalinak said his condition still makes it impossible to transport him to the capital, Bratislava.

-The update on Fico's condition came as the man accused of attempting to assassinate him made his first court appearance Saturday, Slovak state media said.

 Fico, 59, was attacked as he greeted supporters following a government meeting Wednesday in the former coal mining town of Handlova.
 The suspect was tackled to the ground and arrested.

+Fico's condition is still too grave to transport him to the capital, Bratislava, Defense Minister Robert Kalinak said.

+The update on Fico's health was issued as the man accused of attempting to assassinate him made his first court appearance, according to Slovak state media.

-Prosecutors are seeking an order from Slovakia’s Specialized Criminal Court to detain the suspect.
+Prosecutors were seeking an order from Slovakia’s Specialized Criminal Court to detain the suspect.

 Government authorities gave details that matched that description.
 They said the suspect didn’t belong to any political groups, though the attack itself was politically motivated.